 Like it or not, Budapest's contemporary coffee culture hardly resembles the grand, sumptuous coffee houses that were so prevalent at the turn of the 20th century across the Austro-Hungarian Empire.
 Rather, the city's coffee scene these days is more similiar to that of Williamsburg in Brooklyn, where specialty cafés and buzz words like V60, Aeropress, and French press carry the day.

 All this is pretty new to Budapest.
 Until recently, there was a conspicuous absence of places offering quality coffee and inviting interiors.
 As our new-wave coffee toplist shows, this has really begun to change in the past five years or so, and a number of new-wave cafés have opened to fill this void, and many of which you can find reviewed on this site.
 While they're a positive and welcome change, one often wishes their aesthetics would have more character and reflect the local environment rather than resembling places in other parts of the world.

-Three of the hottest new-wave cafés in Budapest at the moment are Kontakt, Espresso Embassy, and My Little Melbourne.
-They all use premium quality coffee beans and make a range of espresso-based and filter coffees (including cold brew).
+Three of the hottest specialty cafés in Budapest at the moment are Kontakt, Espresso Embassy, and My Little Melbourne.
+They all use premium coffee beans and make a range of espresso-based and filter coffees (including cold brew).
 For similar quality, but a milder ambiance and more locals, go to Műterem Kávézó.

 In parallel with a burgeoning food culture, Hungarian wine-making has experienced a revival in the post-communist era (since the 1990s).
 Despite its relatively small geographic size, globally Hungary ranks as the 15th largest wine producer, with 22 unique wine regions.